 You may find it hard to pace yourself because you have children who need looking after.

-Relationship challenges may push you harder than is comfortable.
+Relationship challenges may push you to do more than is comfortable.

 You may still have a job and have to push yourself too hard and then spend time recovering.